svivian/sv-filtable-js/README.md

-Filtable - a jQuery table filtering plugin
+SV-Filtable
 =================================================

-Filtable is a simple jQuery plugin to filter a table.
-Give it a set of input fields and it will automatically filter when the user interacts with those inputs (e.g. types in a text field).
+**sv-filtable-js** is a vanilla JavaScript plugin for filtering a table.
+Give it a set of input fields and it will automagically filter when the user interacts with those inputs (e.g. types in a text field).
 Alternatively, use the explicit filter method to filter whenever you like!

-Current version: 1.2

 ## Auto-filter mode